 It’s all about helping an internal user in times of IT-related need, hence the name help desk (often commonly referred to as service desk).
 This support comes in many forms with the main focus aimed at answering questions and troubleshooting problems.

-But simply having an IT support help desk isn’t enough.
+But simply having an IT help desk isn’t enough.
 Your business needs a true “technology partner” who has your best interest in mind and will guide you and your employees through any IT needs.

 In addition to offering general support, here are the 5 most important tasks that every IT help desk should do for you.